-How to use Office 365 Publisher to create an event poster
+How to use Microsoft 365 Publisher to create an event poster

-To get started with your poster design, launch Publisher in Office 365.
+To get started with your poster design, launch Publisher in Microsoft 365.
 The first screen that loads will show you all the different page sizes and built-in templates.

 For the purposes of this tutorial, we’ll start by selecting More Blank Page Sizes.